-Stoner-movie pioneer Harold Ramis co-wrote Animal House, directed Caddyshack, and co-starred with Bill Murray in Stripes and the two Ghostbusters films.
-Ramis passed away today of vasculitits.
+Stoner-movie pioneer Harold Ramis co-wrote Animal House, directed Caddyshack and Club Paradise, and co-starred with Bill Murray in Stripes and the two Ghostbusters films.
+Ramis passed away of vasculitits on Feb.
+24, 2014.
 He was 69.

 In one groundbreaking scene (see clip below), students smoke a joint with a prof played by Donald Sutherland.
 After a spacey conversation, Pinto (Tom Hulce) asks Prof. Jennings, "Can I buy some pot from you?"

 Eight years removed from the '60s, Animal House was written for and clearly sided with the stoners.

 Ramis, who got his start with the Second City comedy troupe in Chicago where he met Bill Murray, followed with Meatballs, a summer-camp spoof starring Murray in his breakout role.

 In 1980, Ramis went behind the camera for Caddyshack, which he also wrote.
 A light-hearted comedy about saving a local golf course from real-estate speculators, it once again featured Murray in a signature role - befuddled course greenskeeper Carl Spackler, who likes to get stoned on his own strain of marijuana.
 "This is a cross of Kentucky Bluegrass, Featherbed Bent and Northern California Sinsemilla," Carl tells Ty (Chevy Chase) before they spark up a "big Bob Marley joint."
 "The amazing stuff about this is that you can play 36 holes on it in the afternoon, take it home and just get stoned to the bejesus-belt that night on this stuff.
 I've got pounds of this stuff."
 Carl likes to top it off with a swig of cheap white wine, what he calls a "Cannonball."
 (Cue to the two-minute mark in the clip below.)